slider23/php-llm-toolbox/README.md

 # PHP LLM Toolbox

 PHP library for interaction with LLM providers.

-(Content from DESCRIPTION.md can be merged here if desired)
+For inner purpose only.

 ## Installation